-A tasty, warming, and delicious vegetarian curry recipe with baked butternut squash, chickpeas and spinach in a creamy lightly spiced sauce.
-This curry is quick, easy and weeknight friendly.
+A tasty, warming, and easy roasted butternut squash curry recipe with roast butternut squash, chickpeas and spinach in a creamy lightly spiced curry sauce.
+This curry is quick, easy and weeknight-friendly.
 It also tastes even better the next day and freezes well, making it the perfect make-ahead meal.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

 ✅ 5 reasons why you will love this recipe:

 - Healthy, satisfying and utterly yummy - if you are craving comfort food, this curry recipe has got you covered.

 - Enjoy the sweetness and soft texture of roasted squash - bake the butternut squash in the oven or use your air fryer to save time.

 - Everyday ingredients - all the ingredients can be found in your local grocery store.